heywoodlh/bash-bunny-examples/WindowsReverseShell/README.md

 Notes:
 - If you set `$persistence` to 'True' in `run.ps1` then the script should always be running anytime the user is logged into their machine.
-- The script should execute every minute so if it takes longer than a minute to connect then something is wrong.

 ## Discussion